pariksha-protocol/spec/README.md

 Schemas, examples and any code: [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 See [LICENSE.md](LICENSE.md).

-## Initial editors
+## Editors

+- **Anantha Krishnan** — architect and initial editor (Sarva Labs Inc.)

-Sarva Labs Inc. (Princeton, NJ) and Algix Technologies Pvt.
-Ltd. (Coimbatore, India) prepared this draft and are releasing it for independent stewardship.
+Draft-01 was prepared by Sarva Labs Inc. (Princeton, NJ) and Algix Technologies Pvt.
+Ltd.  and is released for independent stewardship.
 The protocol instantiates participant-centric computation as developed in the Contextual Compute research programme.